-Acceptable Solutions Perf Performance Criteria A1 If for permitted or no permit required uses.
-P1 Development must be designed to protect the amenity of surrounding residential uses and: a) the proportion of the site covered by buildings must have regard to the: i) size and shape of the site; and site coverage of existing buildings and any constraints imposed by existing development or the features of the site; and iii) site coverage of adjacent properties and iv) effect of the visual bulk of the building and whether it respects the neighbourhood character; and v) capacity of the site to absorb runof and vi) landscape character of the area and the need to remove vegetation to accommodate development; and b) the building height must have regard to the: effect of the slope of the site on the height of the building; and relationship between the proposed building height and the height of existing adjacent and buildings; and iii) visual impact of the building when viewed from the road and from adjoining properties; and iv) degree of overshadowing and overlooking of adjoining properties and c) the setback of the building to a road frontage must be appropriate to the location and the character of the area having regard to: i) the prevailing setbacks of existing buildings on nearby lots; and ii) the visual impact of the building when viewed from the road; and iii) treatment of development within front setback; and d) the setback of the building to side and rear boundaries must prevent unreasonable impacts on the solar access and privacy of habitable room windows and private open space of adjoining dwellings; and e) traffic circulation and parking areas must be located away from residential boundaries; and f) landscaping must integrate development having regard to: the level and effectiveness of physical screening by fences or vegetation; and ii) the location and impacts of illumination of the site; and iii) passive surveillance of the site.
+Acceptable Solutions Perfor orma nce Criteria A1 If for permitted or no permit required uses. relopment must be designed to tect the amenity of surrounding dential uses and: a) proportion of the site covered by dings must have regard to the: i) size and shape of the site; and ii) site coverage of existing buildings and any constraints imposed by existing development or the features of the site; and iii) site coverage of adjacent properties; and iv) effect of the visual bulk of the building and whether it respects the neighbourhood character; and v) capacity of the site to absorb runoff; and vi) landscape character of the area and the need to remove vegetation to accommodate development; and b) the the building height must have regard to : i) effect of the slope of the site on the height of the building; and ii) relationship between the proposed building height and the height of existing adjacent and buildings; and iii) visual impact of the building when viewed from the road and from adjoining properties; and iv) degree of overshadowing and overlooking of adjoining properties; and frontage must be appr setback of the building to a road name of the appropriate to the ation and the character of the area ing regard to: i) the prevailing setbacks of existing buildings on nearby lots; and

+- ii) the visual impact of the building when viewed from the road; and - iii) treatment of development within front setback; and - d) the setback of the building to side and rear boundaries must prevent unreasonable impacts on the solar access and privacy of habitable room windows and private open space of adjoining dwellings; and - e) traffic circulation and parking areas must be located away from residential boundaries; and - f) landscaping must integrate development having regard to: - the level and effectiveness of physical screening by fences or vegetation; and - ii) the location and impacts of illumination of the site; and - iii) passive surveillance of the site.